-Another similarity are the psychoactive effects.
+Another similarity is the psychoactive effects.
 All three compounds can get you high, with Delta-9 THC being the strongest, the one most likely to give you the stereotypical high that you think of.
-Delta-8, however, it's more mild than Delta-9, one of the main reasons it rose in popularity.
-Delta-10 can also get you high, though it’s a high that’s even more mild than Delta-8.
+Delta-8, however, it’s milder than Delta-9, one of the main reasons it rose in popularity.
+Delta-10 can also get you high, though it’s a high that’s even milder than Delta-8.

-Related Article: How Long Does Delta-8-THC Stay In Your Sytem
+Related Article: How Long Does Delta-8-THC Stay In Your System

 At the core of the differences between Delta-8 and Delta-10 is the chemistry behind the molecular structure of the compounds.
 The term “Delta” indicates a double bond in a compound’s chemical structure.
 In the case of Delta-8 and Delta-10, the number that follows tells you where the double bond is located.

 For Delta-8, the double bond can be found at the eighth carbon chain.
 Therefore, for Delta-10, you’ll find the double bond at the tenth carbon chain.
-This different chemical structure could tell us why Delta-10 is more mild, though more research needs to be done.
+This different chemical structure could tell us why Delta-10 is milder, though more research needs to be done.

 A difference we touched on early is the psychoactive effects of Delta-8, Delta-9, and Delta-10.
 Delta-9 is the compound that will give you the most intense high.
-Following that, you’ll find that Delta-8 still has psychoactive effects but they are more mild.
+Following that, you’ll find that Delta-8 still has psychoactive effects but they are milder.
 Also, equally as mild is Delta-10.

 Finally, the compounds are also derived differently.
 Delta-10 is far more rare and hard to find, so much so that scientists mistook it for other compounds at first.
 This more challenging extraction process could tell us some of the future of Delta-10 in the marketplace.